apache/fury-site/blog/2024-05-06-metastring-space-efficient_encoding_for_string.md

 ## Select Best Encoding

-For most lower chars, meta string will use `5` bits to encode every char.
-For string containing upper chars, meta string will try to convert the string into a lower representation by inserting some markers, and compare used bytes with `6` bits encoding, then select the encoding which has smaller encoded size.
+For most lowercase characters, meta string will use `5` bits to encode every char.
+For string containing uppercase chars, meta string will try to convert the string into a lower case representation by inserting some markers, and compare used bytes with `6` bits encoding, then select the encoding which has smaller encoded size.

 Here is the common encoding selection strategy: